PrakyathReddy/distroless-image-for-multi-stage-docker-builds/README.md

 # distroless-image-for-multi-stage-docker-builds

-Reduce docker image size to <1% of original docker image without compromising on functionality
+Reduce docker image size 954MB to 3.19MB without compromising on functionality at the same time improving security

 Both multi-stage docker builds and distroless images are efforts to reduce the size of docker image.